Gaslight (1944 film): Production

 Encouraged by the success of the play and the British 1940 film, Metro-Goldwyn-Mayer bought the remake rights, but with a clause insisting that all existing prints of the first film be destroyed, even to the point of trying to destroy the negative.
-Evidently that order was not honored to the letter, since the 1940 Gaslight remains available for both theatrical exhibition, television screenings, and DVD release.
+Evidently that order was not honored to the letter, since the 1940 Gaslight remains available for theatrical exhibition, television screenings, and DVD release.

-Denominalization of the play's title
+In popular culture

-Self-help and popular psychology authors sometimes denominalize the film's title (also known as "verbing") and use it as a verb.
-Gaslighting, in this context, refers to manipulating a person or a group of people, in a way similar to the way the protagonist in the film was manipulated.
+Self-help and popular psychology authors sometimes denominalize the film's title and use it as a verb, or verbing.
+Gaslighting became defined as manipulating a person or a group of people into questioning their own sanity or reality, in a way similar to the way the protagonist in the film was manipulated.